grace-notes/website/contents/topics/baal.md

 ---
-title: Baal
+title: "Baal"
-display_title: Baal
+pdf: "baal.pdf"
+description: "The supreme fertility-god of the Canaanites."
 template: lesson.jade
-description: The supreme fertility-god of the Canaanites.
-[FEB 2013]
 ---